Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-bindings-from-code.md

 ## Composite Bindings

-To create composites in code, you can use the [`AddCompositeBinding`](xref:UnityEngine.InputSystem.InputActionSetupExtensions) syntax.
+To create composites in code, use the [`AddCompositeBinding`](xref:UnityEngine.InputSystem.InputActionSetupExtensions) method.

 ```CSharp
 myAction.AddCompositeBinding("Axis")